 When planning your essay, you should note down this sort of structure to ensure that you remember what you want to write about, develop each point intelligently, and do not stray off-topic.
-If you do this, you will greatly increase your chances of a high score for Task Achievement and Coherence and Cohesion (combined 50% of your total writing score).
+If you do this, you will greatly increase your chances of a high score for Task Response and Coherence and Cohesion (a combined 50% of your total writing score).

 Your essay plan should give an overview of what your essay will look like, but you also need to consider the mechanics of each paragraph.
 Remember that each paragraph should contain one idea, and that idea should be supported by each sentence in the paragraph.
 Your typical body paragraph might look like this:

 - Topic sentence (a broad statement)